jake05050505/UA92-Project/README.md

 ### Environment
 - First, you'll need an API key from OpenAI.
 You can do this by logging in with your OpenAI account at https://openai.com/api/, clicking the "Dashboard" link (top right), then API keys (sidebar, under Manage).
 Create a new API key (recommended) or use an existing one.
 1. In the `project/` folder, create a new file called `.env`.
-2. Open the `.env` file with your text editor, and add the line `OPENAI_API_KEY=`.
-Paste your API key after the equals sign.
-The file should look something like: `OPENAI_API_KEY=sk-proj-` and a long string of characters.
+2. Open the `.env` file in your text editor, and add the line `OPENAI_API_KEY=your_api_key`.

-If you don't want to create a `.env` file and would prefer to use a system environment variable, you can do so by setting it in your shell.
+If you don't want to create a `.env` file, and would prefer to use a system environment variable, you can do so by setting it in your shell.
 This hasn't been tested and may not work as expected.

 ```PowerShell
 $env:OPENAI_API_KEY="Your_API_Key"